intellectivelab/docs.intellectivelab.com/_docs/tutorials/how-to-create-page.md

 ### Tables using

 The simpler the better.
 Big tables might be rendered unpredictable.
+Keep empty row before and after table code.

 ### Confidential information